-In common, union high and unified school districts, candidates must file a campaign finance registration statement, a declaration of candidacy, and, if required, nomination papers, with the school district clerk no earlier than December 1 and on or before 5 p.m. on the first Tuesday in January (or on the next day if Tuesday is a holiday).
+In common, union high and unified school districts, candidates must file a campaign finance registration statement, a declaration of candidacy, and, if required, nomination papers, with the school district clerk on or before 5 p.m. on the first Tuesday in January (or on the next day if Tuesday is a holiday).
+Note that nomination papers may not be circulated or filed before December 1.
 This deadline may be extended by 72 hours where an incumbent, without prior written notification of noncandidacy, fails to file for the election.
 Notwithstanding the final January deadline for filing a campaign finance registration statement, a candidate must comply with the registration requirement no later than the time that he or she becomes a candidate, which can be earlier than the January ballot-access deadline.
-The district staff in the office of the district administrator (superintendent) should be able to identify whether candidates in the district are required to solicit and file nomination signatures, as well has how many signatures are required.
+The district staff in the office of the district administrator (superintendent) should be able to identify whether candidates in the district are required.